 “We have an account open right now,” he says, “and so we've been making those cash deposits and we feel good about it.
-They're safe in the bank and they're not here where if there was an incident, it's good to know that it's in the bank and stuff.”
+They're safe in the bank and they're not here where if there was an incident, it's good to know that it's in the bank.”

 Kyle says the biggest benefit has been the freedom to make digital transactions like payments to vendors and the IRS, instead of relying on cash.

 “It's better to have digital banking than it is to do things cash all the time,” he explains.

 But the emotional benefits might even outweigh the operational benefits.

 “You sleep better at night,” Kyle says.
 “Knowing that you have banking access helps you sleep better at night.
 Feeling like if something does happen in the middle of the night, when you wake up, it's going to be okay.
 It's not going to be all gone.”